42jerrykim/42jerrykim.github.io/content/post/2023/2023-09-22-abstract-factory-pattern/index.md

 - Making the class independent of how its objects are created

 ## Implementing the Abstract Factory Pattern in C#
-- Creating abstract products
+- CreatingAbstractProducts
-- Creating concrete products
+- CreatingConcreteProducts
-- Creating abstract factories
+- CreatingAbstractFactories
-- Creating concrete factories
+- CreatingConcreteFactories

 ## Practical Examples
 - Creating a MazeGame using a MazeFactory